davepivonka/mordecai3/README.md

 The symbol ❖ in this document signifies a new step.

 ## Start by following the 'Quick Start' on Github:
 > Requirements.txt is outdated.
 For example, the latest version of NGEC is made for Spacy 3.7, while the file refers to 3.2.3.
-There are also issues within the file itself
+Do not use that file.

 ❖ ✅ Creating Conda environment = a closed python environment: